sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/configuration-inventory-workflows.md

 - For the *Fork Instruction* users can drag & drop a *Job Instruction* directly on the *Fork* node to create a new branch.
 - For the *If Instruction* users can drag & drop a *Job Instruction* directly on the *If* block: the first instruction represents the *true* branch, the second instruction dragged & dropped creates the *false* branch.

+Workflows are automatically stored to the inventory.
+This happens every 30s and when leaving the *Workflow Panel*.

+### Search in Workflows

+On top of the *Workflow Panel* a Search Icon is available.
+Clicking the icon offers specifying a string that matches the name of a Job or Workflow Instruction.

+- When typing the first character, a list box is opened that displays matching Workflow Instructions and indicates hits from red color.
+- When clicking a hit, then the window scrolls to the related Job or Workflow Instruction.
+- Instruction Search is case-insensitive and is left-truncated and right-truncated.
+For example, typing the character **O** (uppercase o) will find *J**o**b*.

 ### Operations on Workflows

+#### Deployment Operations

+On top of the *Workflow Panel* users find the following status indicators:

+- **valid** / **not valid** indicates from blue / orange color if the Workflow is consistent and ready for deployment. *Invalid* Workflows cannot be deployed, however, changes are stored to the inventory.
+For example, a missing Agent assignment to a Job will make the Workflow *invalid*.
+Inside the *not valid* status indicator the (i) information icon is available that displays the reason why the Workflow is +not valid*
+- **deployed** / **not deployed** indicates of the current version of the Workflow has been *deployed* or is a draft that was *not deployed*.

+The *Deploy* button offers deployment to a Controller from a single click operation.
+Other than that, deployment operations are available at folder level, see [Configuration - Inventory - Navigation Panel](/configuration-inventory-navigation).

 #### Operations on Instructions

-When hovering the mouse on an instruction then the 3-dots action menu is offered for the following operations:
+When hovering the mouse on an instruction, then the 3-dots action menu is offered for the following operations:

-- **All Instructions** offer the *Copy*, *Cut* and *Remove* operation.
-Block instructions such as the *Fork Instruction* offer in addition the *Remove All* operation: whiie *Remove* will remove the instruction only, the *Remove All* operation will remove the instruction and any included instructions such as Jobs.
+- **All Instructions** offer the *Copy*, *Cut* and *Remove* operations.
+Block instructions such as the *Fork Instruction* in addition offer the *Remove All* operation: whiie *Remove* will remove the instruction only, the *Remove All* operation will remove the instruction and any instructions included such as Jobs.
 - **Job Instruction** offers the *Make Job Template* operation that creates a Job Template from the current Job.
 The Job Template can be used by other Jobs in the same or in different Workflows.

 #### Copy, Cut, Paste Operations

 **Copy** and **Cut** operations are available from an instruction's 3-dots action menu.
 The *copy* and *cut* operations on a block instruction act on any instructions included with the block instruction.
-To copy or cut more than one instruction that doesn't hold a block, users can keep the mouse key pressed and mark the instructions similar to use of a lasso.
+To copy or cut more than one instruction from the same level, users keep the mouse key pressed and mark the instructions similar to use of a lasso.

 - **Ctrl+C** keyboard shortcut will copy the highlighted instructions.
 - **Ctrl+X** keyboard shortcut will cut the highlighted instructions.